This is the featured image of the Process Drums With a Spectral Reverb Effect blog article.

 ~Snare Drum - Solo (Processed With Spacelab Ignition)

-For the end, let us hear how our processed snare drum sounds in the context of the full mix.
+For the end, let us hear how our processed snare drum sounds in the context of the whole mix.

 ~Full Mix - Snare Drum (Processed With Spacelab Ignition)